Qiskit/RFCs/README.md

 ## The RFC life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the relevant Qiskit repos.
+Once an RFC becomes "active" (i.e. is approved and merged) then authors may implement it and submit the feature as a pull request to the relevant Qiskit repos.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does